-Whether you have a layover, or Iceland is your final destination, we’ve got the perfect trip planned for you!
-This detailed Iceland itinerary for 7 days is complete with day-by-day instructions, photos and tips that will bring you to the southern coast and through the iconic Golden Circle.
-Follow this one week itinerary for an epic Icelandic road trip you’ll remember for a lifetime!
+This detailed 7 day itinerary for Iceland is complete with day-by-day instructions, photos and tips that will bring you through the iconic Golden Circle and along the southern coast.
+Follow this one week Iceland itinerary for an epic road trip you’ll remember for a lifetime!

 Before our first trip to Iceland, we began searching where to go and we were immediately overwhelmed by the sheer number of things to see and do in this country.